Senior Director, Healthcare Integration

 David is a graduate of Warren Central High School in Indianapolis and is a 1987 graduate of Indiana University, Indianapolis.
 He graduated with a BS in Business and a concentration in Accounting.
 David passed the Certified Public Accountant exam in 1988 and was certified in 1993.
 David is also a member of the 2005 graduating class of Leadership Hancock County.
 In April 2012, David became a CGMA, Chartered Global Management Accountant.

 In his free time, David and his son own and operate a small hobby farm in Greenfield, Indiana.
-David is currently the Vice-President of Hancock County Farm Bureau, Inc. Board of Directors and has served as Director for seven years.
-With a strong commitment to serving youth, David has participated as a volunteer 4H leader in both Marion and Hancock Counties and has nearly 30 years of experience.
+David is currently the Treasure of Hancock County 4-H AgriculturalAssociation, Inc. With a strong commitment to serving youth, David has participated as a volunteer 4-H leader in both Marion and Hancock Counties and has over 35 years of experience.

 Aspire Indiana has medical staff to help consumers on their road to recovery, and they work closely with our therapists to help provide individualized treatments.
 Our medical staff are at each of Aspire’s office locations.